rocketblend/rocketblend/README.md

 ### CLI

-The command line tool is the primary application for managing your local installations of packages and Blender versions.
+The command line tool is the primary application for managing your local installations of addons and Blender versions.

 ### Launcher

-The Launcher is an alternative launcher for .blend files that utilizes a rocketfile.json file to determine the correct version of Blender and the packages to run.
+The Launcher is an alternative launcher for .blend files that utilizes a `rocketfile.json` file to determine the correct version of Blender and the addons to run.

-**Note: The Launcher is optional, but it allows you to open .blend files as you normally would while still maintaining package and build management.**
+**Note: The Launcher is optional, but it allows you to open .blend files as you normally would while still maintaining addon and build management.**

 ## Getting Started